-Do not use shock abosrber fluid or any other fluid which contains mineral oil.
-Do not use a container which has been used for mineral oil.
-Even a trace of mineral oil will cause swelling and distortion of rubber parts in the hydraulic brake system.
+Do not use shock absorber fluid or any other fluid which contains mineral oil.
+Do not use a container which has been used for mineral oil or a container which is wet from water.
+Mineral oil will cause swelling and distortion of rubber parts in the hydraulic brake system and water will mix with brake fluid, lowering the fluid boiling point.
+Keep all fluid containers capped to prevent water contamination.